 “Foundational” data elements are those Framework data elements whose geometries serve as the base geospatial data for other Framework data elements.
 The most basic foundational elements are those that directly use geodetic control/information.

 “Geospatial Framework Data” means geographic information that a public body, under applicable provisions of law or on the basis of scientific methodology, technical standards or technical expertise, creates, generates, provides or aggregates and that the Oregon Geographic Information Council, in consultation with the public body, identifies as necessary to support the business processes of a governmental agency.
-(ORS 276A.500 (5)) The Framework Program also refers to these data as “authoritative data” “Framework Data Elements”.
+(ORS 276A.500 (5)) The Framework Program also refers to these data as “Framework Data Elements”.

 “Geodetic Control” is used in this document to refer to survey information that establishes the horizontal and vertical location of a point on the Earth, measured using the most accurate methods available.
 It also refers to the reference system that includes the accepted horizontal and vertical datums for the State of Oregon.